We just spent about three weeks looking for blog writers.

 - Blogs or publications where you’ve read content written by high-quality freelance writers

-These vetted sources can easily help you cut through the clutter and find the writers you’re looking for.
+Starting your search with vetted writers can easily help you cut through the clutter and find the writers you’re looking for.

 Erin mirrors this same idea: